Film Production in Nigeria

 Common Mistakes to Avoid

-- Forgetting the printed health declaration
+- Forgetting the yellow fever certificate or the printed health declaration

-- Treating Lagos permits as nationwide permits
+- Treating a Lagos permit as a national permit

-- Assuming Nigeria is an ATA Carnet country
+- Assuming Nigeria accepts ATA Carnets

-- Underestimating Lagos traffic
+- Underestimating Lagos traffic as a scheduling factor

 Most issues are preventable with early paperwork, accurate lists and local production support.